Buckle Fractures:

 How To Diagnose A Buckle Fracture

-There are different forms of fractures and some have signs that are more obvious than others.
+There are different forms of fractures, and some have signs that are more obvious than others.
 For instance, an open fracture has a broken bone that projects out from the skin.

-A buckle fracture, on the other hand, does not have a broken bone.
+A buckle fracture, on the other hand, does not involve a broken bone.
 However, you may discover that the limb bends abnormally.
 The bone will bend on the opposite side from the break.
 Another type of fracture is a greenstick fracture.
 When a greenstick fracture occurs, the bone bends outward beside the break.

 How To Treat A Buckle Fracture